GWE Pick: Buy 1, Get 1 Free Seeds

 Pictures of When to Harvest Outdoor Cannabis Plants

 First, let’s look at outdoor cannabis buds that are NOT ready yet.
-You can tell because the hairs on the buds have not fully darkened and curled in ed in.
+You can tell because the hairs on the buds have not fully darkened and curled in.

 You can tell that these outdoor cannabis buds are still not ready to harvest because they still have lots of white hair sticking straight out.